rdmankin/Ops-201--Foundations-of-Computer-Operations/README.md

+# Reading Notes
-# This is my ops reading notes repo
+## This is my Ops Reading Notes Repo